gbbyrd/Chess-AI/ReadMe.md

-This is a custom chess engine and artificial intelligence created by Grayson Byrd using the SDL2 2D graphics library.
+# This is a custom chess engine and artificial intelligence created by Grayson Byrd using the SDL2 2D graphics library.

+## Description
 The artificial intelligence is based off of a recursive minimax function.
 This function allows the AI controlled player to analyze the board and compute the game state.
 A "depth" value can be modified to set how many moves ahead the AI will look.
 For example, if the depth was set to 4 the AI player would start by calculating all possible moves based on the current locations of the pieces